cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

     **bootstrap_url**

-    :   This parameter specifies the URI path for the DCOS installer to store the customized DCOS build files, which can be local (`bootstrap_url:file:///opt/dcos_install_tmp`) or hosted (`http://<your-web-server>`).
-By default this is set to `file:///opt/dcos_install_tmp` in the `config.yaml` template file, which is the location where the DCOS installer puts your install tarball.
+    :   This parameter specifies the URI path for the DC/OS installer to store the customized DC/OS build files, which can be local (`bootstrap_url:file:///opt/dcos_install_tmp`) or hosted (`http://<your-web-server>`).
+By default this is set to `file:///opt/dcos_install_tmp` in the `config.yaml` template file, which is the location where the DC/OS installer puts your install tarball.

         **Tip:** This parameter is for advanced users.
 The default value should work for most installations.

     **exhibitor_storage_backend**
     :   This parameter specifies the type of storage backend for Exhibitor.
 By default this is set to `zookeeper` in the `config.yaml` template file.
-During DCOS installation, a storage system is required for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
-Exhibitor automatically configures your Zookeeper installation on the master nodes during your DCOS installation.
+During DC/OS installation, a storage system is required for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
+Exhibitor automatically configures your Zookeeper installation on the master nodes during your DC/OS installation.

     **exhibitor_zk_hosts**
     :   Specify a comma-separated list of one or more Zookeeper node IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this Zookeeper cluster to orchestrate it's configuration.